kartoza/sawps/docs/src/administrator/manual/django-table.md

 ![Django Admin Table](./img/django-table-1.png)

-1. **Add button**: Clicking on this button will allow user to add new record in the table.
+1. **Add button**: Clicking on this button will allow user to add a new record in the table.
 Clicking on [add](django-add-data.md) will navigate you to add data record documentation.

 2. **Search**: Search feature to search specific record of the table.